 Definition

-Gastroesophageal reflux disease (GERD) is a disease of the digestive tract that affects the esophagus.
-The esophagus connects the throat with the stomach, from which it is separated by a muscle called the lower esophageal sphincter (LES).
-When this muscle is not functioning properly, stomach contents can travel up into the esophagus and damage its lining, which is not made to tolerate the acidity of stomach fluid.
+Gastroesophageal reflux disease (GERD) is a digestive tract disorder that affects the esophagus.
+The esophagus connects the throat to the stomach, separated by a muscle called the lower esophageal sphincter (LES).
+When this muscle does not function properly, stomach contents can flow back into the esophagus and damage its lining, which is not designed to tolerate the acidity of gastric fluid.
 GERD can be erosive or non-erosive.
-Erosive GERD has inflammation, erosions, or ulcers in the esophagus.
-Non-erosive GERD is the most common and does not present with inflammation, erosions or ulcers.
+Erosive GERD presents inflammation, erosions, or ulcers in the esophagus.
+Non-erosive GERD is more common and does not show inflammation, erosions, or ulcers.

 Symptoms

-Symptoms of GERD may include tooth corrosion, a burning sensation starting in the stomach and moving up to the mouth (heartburn) after meals or when lying down, regurgitation (bitter taste in the mouth), difficulty swallowing (dysphagia), pain when swallowing (odynophagia), sore throat, cough, and chest pain unrelated to the heart.
+GERD symptoms may include dental erosion, a burning sensation starting from the stomach and rising to the mouth (heartburn) after meals or when lying down, regurgitation (bitter taste in the mouth), difficulty swallowing (dysphagia), painful swallowing (odynophagia), sore throat, cough, and chest pain unrelated to the heart.

 Treatment

-Treatment for GERD may include a medical approach (eg, drugs to reduce stomach acid), a nutritional approach, as well as behavioral modifications.
-In some cases, surgery, called a fundoplication, may be necessary.
+GERD treatment may include a medical approach (e.g., medications to reduce stomach acidity), a nutritional approach, and behavioral modifications.
+In some cases, surgery called fundoplication may be necessary.

 The nutritional approach includes five key points: